 LF-MF Ham Rules in Effect Many amateurs have received operating approval.

-The Federal Communications Commission rules for the 630 and 2200 meter ham bands, are outlined in the FCC's recent Report & Order, were published in the Federal Register as of June 12, but the new rules did not take effect after the usual 30 days because coordination arrangements still had to be worked out on procedures for the required PLC frequency coordination with Utilities Telecom Council.
-The Office of Management and Budget has now approved the plan.
+The Federal Communications Commission rules for the 630 and 2200 meter ham bands, are outlined in the FCC's recent Report & Order, were published in the Federal Register in June, and finally took effect on September 15, 2017, after procedures were worked out for the required PLC frequency coordination with Utilities Telecom Council.
 Details can be found in this post by W1TAG.
-Other posts in the Message Board detail hams' experiences dealing with the UTC PLC database folks, and in getting on the air.
 Most of the new activity, as expected, has been at 630 meters, but more stations are gradually showing up on 2200 m.

 LW Resources & Additional Topics

 William Hepburn's DX Information Centre has probably the best online list of aero and marine beacons based on official license information, plus lists of time signals and numerous resources for other types of DXing as well.

 The searchable RNA database of LF beacons...not compiled from official sources, but a digest of signal reports from experienced listeners in North and Central America.
 It's a great tool for identifying those unknown signals.
 It won't always be up-to-date regarding decommissioned beacons, of course.
 This might somewhat limit its usefulness in targeting specific beacons to listen for, but it's still helpful if you pay attention to the most recent reported date for a given beacon.

 Gunter Lorenz' VLF/LF Station List.
 More recently updated than some other VLF military/utility station lists; but as with any amateur band, take the listings around 137 kHz with a grain of salt.